History of science and technology in Africa: Northern Africa, Nile Valley, and the Sahel

 Ancient Egyptian weaponry includes bows and arrow, maces, clubs, scimitars, swords, shields, and knives.
 Body armor was made of bands of leathers and sometimes laid with scales of copper.
 Horse-drawn chariots were used to deliver archers into the battle field.
 Weapons were initially made with stone, wood, and copper, later bronze, and later iron.

 In 1260, the first portable hand cannons (midfa) loaded with explosive gunpowder, the first example of a handgun and portable firearm, were used by the Egyptians to repel the Mongols at the Battle of Ain Jalut.
 The cannons had an explosive gunpowder composition almost identical to the ideal compositions for modern explosive gunpowder.
 They were also the first to use dissolved talc for fire protection, and they wore fireproof clothing, to which Gunpowder cartridges were attached.

 Aksumite weapons were mainly made of iron: iron spears, iron swords, and iron knives called poniards.
 Shields were made of buffalo hide.
-In the latter part of the 19th century, Ethiopia made a concerted effort to modernize her army.
+In the latter part of the 19th century, Ethiopia made a concerted effort to modernize its army.
 She acquired repeating rifles, artillery, and machine guns.
 This modernization facilitated the Ethiopian victory over the Italians at the Tigray town of Adwa in the 1896 Battle of Adwa.
 Ethiopia was one of the few African countries to use artillery in colonial wars.

 There are also a breastplate armor made of the horny back plates of crocodile from Egypt, which was given to the Pitt Rivers Museum as part of the archaeological Founding Collection in 1884.

 The first use of cannons as siege machine at the siege of Sijilmasa in 1274, according to 14th-century historian Ibn Khaldun.

 The Sahelian military consisted of cavalry and infantry.
 Cavalry consisted of shielded, mounted soldiers.
 Body armor was chain mail or heavy quilted cotton.
 Helmets were made of leather, elephant, or hippo hide.
 Imported horses were shielded.
 Horse armor consisted of quilted cotton packed with kapok fiber and copper face plate.
 The stirrups could be used as weapon to disembowel enemy infantry or mounted soldiers at close range.
 Weapons included the sword, lance, battle-axe, and broad-bladed spear.
 The infantry were armed with bow and iron tipped arrows.
 Iron tips were usually laced with poison, from the West African plant Strophantus hispidus.
 Quivers of 40–50 arrows would be carried into battle.
 Later, muskets were introduced.